-Persons who may have conflicts Nature of relationship Type of transaction Terms and Price Policy Necessity and Reasonableness of Connected Transactions tr e of conne ansaction HB millio ıs Oomiected Hansactions 2019 2020 2021 performance in securities trading.
-6) ICBC (Thai) PLC A major shareholder of the Company as of 31 December 2019, 2020, and 2021 Deposit ☐ The Company has deposits in current account and promissory notes. ☐ According to the rate charged to general customers The Audit Committee has considered the aforementioned transaction and viewed that this transaction is reasonable and is at general interest rate.
-1.00 5.36 2.04 7) Finansa Securities Co., Ltd. Same director as of 16 December 2021 Other receivables Underwriting fees a According to the contract The acquisition of all shares in FSL will allow the Company to strengthen investment banking services and expand customer - 1.30 - Prepaid expenses Financial instruments recommendation service fees base to be more comprehensive as FSL employs experienced, reputable, and recognized - 0.15 - Other liabilities Financial advisory fees financial advisors who serve large corporate clients, which is in line with the Company's - 5.40 - Fee and service income Financial advisory fees strategy to be a full service securities company and create good returns for all groups of - 12.06 5.91 Other payables Financial advisory fees stakeholders.
-The transaction is outsourcing service, operation for IPO - 6.01 - Fee for issuing debt instruments subscription and underwriting guarantee.
-In this regard, the Audit Committee has - 1 0.23
+Persons who may have conflicts Nature of relationship Type of transaction Terms and Price Policy Necessity and Reasonableness of Connected Transactions Value of connected transactions (THB million) 7) ICBC (Thai) PLC A major shareholder of the Deposit 2020 LULI LULL .,, Company as of 31 December The Company has deposits According to the same The Audit Committee has 5.36 2.04 2.99 2020, and in current account and rate charged to considered the aforementioned being a shareholder in 2021 and promissory notes. outsiders transaction and viewed that this 2022 transaction is reasonable and is at general interest rate.
+8) Finansa Securities Same director as of 16 December Other receivables Co., Ltd. 2021 and is a subsidiary of a Underwriting fees and stock According to the The acquisition of all shares in FSL 1.30 - subsidiary of the Company since underwriting guarantees contract will allow the Company to May 5, 2022 strengthen investment banking Deposit services and expand customer base Rental and Service Deposit Cost price to be more comprehensive as FSL - - 2.03 employs experienced, reputable, Prepaid expenses and recognized financial advisors Financial instruments who serve large corporate clients, recommendation service fees which is in line with the Company's 0.15 - - Other payables strategy to be a full service Unpaid electricity bills securities company and create - - 0.08 Other liabilities good returns for all groups of Financial advisory fees According to the stakeholders.
+5.40 - - Customer collateral contract The transaction is outsourcing - - 0.06 Fee and service income service, operation for IPO Financial advisory fees subscription and underwriting 12.06 5.92 3.38

-Persons who may have conflicts Nature of relationship Type of transaction Terms and Price Policy Necessity and Reasonableness of Connected Transactions Value of connected transactions (THB million)

-Connected Transactions 2019 2020 2021

-considered the aforementioned

-transaction and viewed that this

-transaction is for the benefit of

-the Company.

-8) Finansa PLC Same director as of 16 December Deposit a According to the mutually Finansa PLC has a brokerage 1 1 -

-2021 Rental and building fees agreed rate account with the Company, for

-Commission receivable ន According to the rate which the commission charged - - 0.50

-charged to general is the same as that of general

-customers customers.

-Rent and service charges a According to the mutually The Audit Committee has - - 5.00

-agreed rate considered the aforementioned

-transaction and viewed that this

-transaction is reasonable and is

-at the same price as charged to

-the Company's customers.
-The

-rental fee is based on the

-market price of office buildings

-in the CBD.
+Persons who may have conflicts Nature of relationship Type of transaction Terms and Price Policy Necessity and Reasonableness of Connected Transactions Value of connected transactions (THB million) 9) FNS Holdings Public Company Limited Same director as of 16 December 2021 Other expenses Financial advisory fees Debt issuance fee Rent and Service Expenses Deposit Rental and building fees Commission receivable Fee and service income Rent and service charges According to the mutually agreed rate According to the same rate charged to outsiders According to the mutually agreed rate guarantee.
+In this regard, the Audit Committee has considered the aforementioned transaction and viewed that this transaction is for the benefit of the Company.
+Finansa PLC has a brokerage account with the Company, for which the commission charged is the same as that of general customers.
+The Audit Committee has considered the aforementioned transaction and viewed that this transaction is reasonable and is at the same price as charged to the Company's customers.
+The rental fee is based on the market price of office buildings in the CBD.
+6.01 - 0.58 - - 0.08 0.50 5.00 5.63 10) PILGRIM PARTNERS ASIA (PTE.)
+LTD. A major shareholder of the Company from December 16, 2021 • Tender Offer THB 1.5 million Baht • Commission THB 0.19 million Baht According to the same rate charged to outsiders The Audit Committee has considered the above transactions and determined that this transaction is a reasonable - - 1.69